biserkacvetkovska/personal-website/lessons/first-lesson-html.md

 ✅ What would happen if you set change the text in the paragraph tag?
 This is an example text, you can replace this text with whatever text you want.

-After the single row that will showcase a short description about yourself, we will create two different elements that will represent two different projects on which you have worked.
+After the single row that will showcase a short description about yourself, we will create a section that will represent two different projects you have worked on.

 ### 📝 Task

-Insert the following tags inside the `<div id="content">` tag after the first `div` element.
+To do so, insert the following tags inside the `<div id="content">` tag after the first `div` element.

+In the HTML code below, you can see that a heading tag `<h2>` is used.
+This means that the text is significantly smaller than the main text wrapped inside the `<h1>` tag.

-In the html code below, you will also use the `<span>` tag.
+In addition, you will also use the `<span>` tag.
 The `<span>` tag is an inline element that can be used as part of a `<p>` element to mark up a part of a text and can be easily styled with CSS.

 ```html
     <div id="content">